 Soft, fluffy and the best homemade dinner rolls you’ll ever make!
 Easily made with simple ingredients, these golden brown rolls are the perfect addition to any meal.

 Homemade bread recipes are a must-make for the holidays!
-Potato rolls and French rolls are two other favorites.
+Potato rolls, French rolls and Texas Roadhouse rolls are other favorites.

 If you’re looking for the best dinner rolls, you’ve found them here.
 I I adapted it from my famous homemade bread recipe then tested and re-tested this recipe at least a dozen times to make sure they come out perfect.

-These homemade dinner rolls are made with 7 simple ingredients and are super soft, fluffy and with the best flavor.
+This homemade dinner rolls recipe is made with 7 simple ingredients and is super soft, fluffy and has the best flavor.
 We love to enjoy them with chicken noodle soup or roasted turkey.

 All you need is pantry staples to make the best dinner rolls ever!